-With a tarzan rope that swing from over a hidden cave under the fall, and swimming under the fall and into the cave, you will surely have an adventure at Kawasan falls.
+With a tarzan rope that swing from over a hidden cave under the fall, and swimming under the fall and into the cave, Kwasan Falls and Cave is an interesting experience.

 Siquijor island in the Philippines is loaded with waterfalls.
 Almost all Siquijor waterfalls are in Lazi.
 This small municipality in South Siquijor crams a number of Siquijor’s best waterfalls in a relatively small area.

 With waterfalls just a few minutes from one another, you could easily spend an entire day waterfall hopping while in Siquijor.